Multiple Sclerosis (MS)

 Understanding Multiple Sclerosis

-MS is characterized by the body attacking the central nervous system, specifically targeting myelin and nerve fibers.
+MS is characterized by the immune system attacking the central nervous system, specifically targeting myelin and nerve fibers.
 Myelin is the protective sheath made of fats and proteins that covers nerves and facilitates the efficient transmission of nerve signals.
 When the myelin and nerve fibers become damaged, nerves lose their function and the neurological symptoms of MS occur.
 These areas of damage or scarring in the central nervous system are called lesions.

 How Many People Are Affected by Multiple Sclerosis?

 MS is a rare diagnosis, affecting an estimated 2.5 million people worldwide.
 Women are approximately twice as likely as men to develop MS, but in some countries, this gender disparity is even larger.
 The average age of onset is between 25 and 35 years old.
 In the US, MS is most common among Caucasians of northern European descent and African Americans (Ascherio & Munger, 2016).

 Myelin and nerve fiber damage cause neurological symptoms such as weakness, numbness, pain, cramping, muscle spasms, loss of balance, pins-and-needles feelings, and paralysis.
 Symptoms of MS are unpredictable and highly variable from person to person.
 People may also experience any of the following symptoms (or others): head pain, muscle tremor, fatigue, dizziness, reduced sensation, urinary incontinence, blurred vision, sexual dysfunction, anxiety, and difficulty speaking.
 Most people with MS have a near-normal life expectancy.

 Subtypes of Multiple Sclerosis